-Since 2009, ERA has served as prime consultant on a number of interior and exterior conversion and restoration projects, including the conversion of the 3rd-5th floors of the hotel into luxury condominium suites.
-Floors 3, 4, and 5 were most recently used as commercial office space in the 1980s, and had been unoccupied for the past 20 years.
-They were stripped back to the steel columns and concrete floors: no original interior finishes remained.
+Since 2009, ERA has served as prime consultant on a number of interior and exterior conversion and restoration projects at King Edward Hotel, including the conversion of the 3rd-5th floors of the hotel into luxury condominium suites.
+Floors 3, 4, and 5 were last used as commercial office space in the 1980s and had been unoccupied for the past twenty years.
+They were subsequently stripped back to their bare steel columns and concrete floors.
 ERA oversaw the construction of 140 residential suites within these existing spaces, with a total floor area of approximately 100,000 square feet.
 All 1970s metal windows were replaced with new wood sash windows and residential balconies were added in the large light wells.

-The Crystal Ballroom one of the later projects, starting in 2016.
-ERA’s involvement included the interior renovation of the double-height Ballroom, including the pre-function areas at the north end of the 17th floor, and the 18th floor balcony at the north end of the ballroom, with associated bar, kitchen and washrooms.
-In total, the interior renovations totalled approximately 14,000 square-feet.
+The Crystal Ballroom, one of the later projects at the hotel, started in 2016.
+ERA worked on the interior renovation of the double-height Ballroom, including the pre-function areas at the north end of the 17th floor and the 18th floor balcony at the north end of the ballroom with its associated bar, kitchen, and washrooms.
+The interior renovations totaled approximately 14,000 square feet.